 The Authority carry out revaluations of its fixed assets every 5 years.
 This exercise was last performed as at 31 March 2019.
+Valuations of the 30 apartments at Mullen Doway was carried out in January 2022, when the properties were completed by the contractor.
 The valuation was carried out by Chrystals Surveyors of 31 Victoria Street, Douglas.
 The valuations were carried out in accordance with the RICS Valuation Standards 6th Editions Appendix 1.5 and the Accounts and Audit regulations 2018.
 The basis of these valuations has been detailed in the Accounting Policies.